 Most of the files in Windows 7 are indexed with the Index Location option.
 Such a feature is extremely useful to accelerate the retrieving process once you click a file.
 Thanks to the indexing feature, in fact, your files will be opened faster because Windows already knows their locatrions.
 The downside of this feature is that it tends to suck a lot of your computer resources.
 Let’s see how to disable it.

 - Click Control Panel.

 - Click All Control Panel Items.

 - A window named Indexing Options should appear on your screen.
 It contains all the folders and files which are indexed by Windows 7.

 - Simply untick all the square boxes to turnoff and stop Windows 7 from indexing your files.

 Tags: trick, Windows 7

-- how to delete indexed locations
+- can i delete indexed locations

-- Indexed Locations search-ms
+- Can You Delete Indexed Locations windows 7

 - How to Change and Use Timezone (Tzutil) in Windows 7